-If the customer is Then ALTCS enrollment and capitation Enrolled with an AHCCCS Complete Care (ACC) plan at the time of approval Begins on the date ALTCS approval is posted in PMMIS.
-The customer is disenrolled from the AHCCCS Complete Care (ACC) plan the day before.
-If the effective date of ALTCS eligibility is before the date the customer was enrolled with a health plan, the prior period begins on the first day of the ALTCS application (or the first eligible month) and ends on the day before the health plan enrollment began.
+If the customer is Then ALTCS enrollment and capitation PMMIS.
+The customer is disenrolled from the AHCCCS Complete Care (ACC) plan the day before.Exception:If the effective date of ALTCS eligibility is before the date the customer was enrolled with a health plan, the prior period begins on the first day of the ALTCS application (or the first eligible month) and ends on the day before the health plan enrollment began.
 Enrolled with an AHCCCS Complete Care (ACC) plan at Time of Approval Example